AriFordsham/GHCWiki/trac-tickets.md

 - **Priority** - The importance of this issue, ranging from *trivial* to *blocker*.
 - **Milestone** - When this issue should be resolved at the latest.
 - **Assigned to/Owner** - Principal person responsible for handling the issue.
-- **Cc** - A list of other associated people. *Note that this does not imply responsiblity or any other policy.*
+- **Cc** - A comma-separated list of other users or E-Mail addresses to notify. *Note that this does not imply responsiblity or any other policy.*

 - **Resolution** - Reason for why a ticket was closed.
 One of `fixed`, `invalid`, `wontfix`, `duplicate`, `worksforme`.
 - **Status** - What is the current status?
 One of `new`, `assigned`, `closed`, `reopened`.